jaheyns/CfdOF/README.md

 subfolder of the ParaView installation.
 Common defaults will be detected if it is left blank.

 Likewise, cfMesh and HiSA can be installed from the Preferences panel.
-Do not close the it until the 'Install completed' message is received.
+Do not close it until the 'Install completed' message is received.
 Note that the OpenFOAM installation must be in a writable location for cfMesh and HiSA to be installed successfully.